 #2 Look closely at referrals to your site

-Also easily performed through Google Analytics using the path listed above and clicking on ‘Referrals,’ this channel illuminates the backlinks that are sending users to your site.
+This can also be quickly done through Google Analytics.
+Using the path listed above and clicking on ‘Referrals,’ this channel illuminates the backlinks sending users to your site.

-This can be an excellent measure of how your efforts to increase awareness through earned media are paying off, for example, by highlighting news outlets that are reporting on your business.
+This can be an excellent measure of how your efforts to increase awareness through earned media are paying off, for example, by highlighting news outlets reporting on your business.

 However, it can also provide a way to identify other sites that are your biggest fans and understand the big picture of how traffic is reaching you across the internet.

 Are you being linked in a popular article?
 Which readers are clicking through to find you?
-You can sign up for Google Search Console, a free tool from Google, that will help you or your webmaster answer these questions.
+You can sign up for Google Search Console, a free tool from Google that will help you or your web admin answer these questions.

-Just because you’re advertising on social media doesn’t mean that you’re performing according to your aims.
-One strong method of analysis to determine how strong your brand awareness or recall is on social media is to calculate your brand’s share of voice.
+Just because you advertise on social media doesn’t mean you’re performing according to your aims.
+Calculating your brand’s share of voice is one effective method of determining how strong your brand awareness or recall is on social media.

-Share of voice refers to the percentage of the market that your brand owns.
-For example, owning the biggest piece of the ‘share of voice’ pie is one effective way to increase your overall brand awareness.
+Share of voice refers to the percentage of your brand’s market.
+Owning the most significant share of the ‘share of voice’ pie is one effective way to increase your overall brand awareness.

-A brand like Nike might be interested in dominating social media conversations on athletic performance.
-They’d be up against competitors that would include other sports apparel and footwear companies, like Adidas, Reebok, etc., as well as other brands publishing similar content, such as those who sell sports nutrition products or energy drinks.
+A brand like Nike might be interested in dominating social media conversations about athletic performance.
+It would compete against other sports apparel and footwear companies, such as Adidas, Reebok, etc., and brands publishing similar content, such as those selling sports nutrition products or energy drinks.

-To calculate your share of voice, you need to first understand who your competitors are.
-Then figure it out by using this simple equation: divide the sum of all the social mentions of both your brand and all of your competitors, by 100.
-Then, count the number of mentions of your brand, and divide that number by the number you got in the first step.
+To calculate your share of voice, you need first to understand who your competitors are.
+Then, figure it out using this simple equation: divide the sum of all the social mentions of both your brand and all of your competitors by 100.
+Then, count the number of mentions of your brand and divide that number by the number you got in the first step.

-To track competitors and brand mentions, you can also use tools such as Awario or Brandwatch.
+You can also use tools such as Awario or Brandwatch to track competitors and brand mentions.

-The best processes for boosting brand awareness will vary company by company.
-The process you ultimately opt for will largely be oriented around where you have been able to determine where your target market resides.
+The best processes for boosting brand awareness will vary from company to company.
+The method you ultimately opt for will largely depend on how well you have determined your target market.

 Are they trend-chasing digital natives who live on Twitter and YouTube, or are they an older audience who stay connected via email and typing questions into search engines?

-Here are several strategic forms of marketing that will attune audiences to your brand and ensure that you stand out amidst all the competition.
+Here are several strategic marketing forms that will attract audiences to your brand and ensure that you stand out amidst all the competition.
 These methods are both customizable to various business models, and they’ve proven to be effective.

 Leo Widrich expands on the ‘sticking’ power of storytelling, drawing on a Princeton study that found that “when we tell stories to others that have really helped us shape our thinking and way of life, we can have the same effect on them too.
 The brains of a person telling a story and listening to it can synchronize.”

-Telling compelling stories with tact will imbue your brand with a distinct personality that presents it as an individual who consumers can relate to, instead of a mere corporation.
+Telling compelling stories tactfully will imbue your brand with a distinct personality.
+This personality will present it as an individual to which consumers can relate instead of a mere corporation.
 Get a dose of inspiration with this list of great brand storytelling examples!

 Remarketing